OpenTelemetry FastAPI Instrumentation

 export OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_RESPONSE=".*"

 The name of the added span attribute will follow the format http.response.header.<header_name> where <header_name> is the normalized HTTP header name (lowercase, with - replaced by _).
-The value of the attribute will be a single item list containing all the header values.
+The value of the attribute will be a list containing the header values.

-For example: http.response.header.custom_response_header = ["<value1>,<value2>"]
+For example: http.response.header.custom_response_header = ["<value1>", "<value2>"]

 Sanitizing headers

-In order to prevent storing sensitive data such as personally identifiable information (PII), session keys, passwords, etc, set the environment variable OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SANITIZE_FIELDS to a comma delimited list of HTTP header names to be sanitized.
-Regexes may be used, and all header names will be matched in a case-insensitive manner.
+In order to prevent storing sensitive data such as personally identifiable information (PII), session keys, passwords, etc, set the environment variable OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SANITIZE_FIELDS to a comma delimited list of HTTP header names to be sanitized, or pass the http_capture_headers_sanitize_fields keyword argument to the instrument_app method.

 export OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SANITIZE_FIELDS=".*session.*,set-cookie"